rafaykhan-source/rafaykhan-source/README.md

 I have experience with software development, machine learning, data science, and finance.

-- Creator of Marshmallow, an automation project responsible for putting ~600 (3 Semesters) First-Gen, Low-Income Princeton students in touch with their mentors.
-Identifies missing students and tracks student engagement with weekly events and activities.
+- Creator of Marshmallow, an automation project responsible for putting ~600 (3 Semesters) First-Gen, Low-Income Princeton students in touch with their mentors, identifying missing student program enrollees, and tracking student engagement with weekly activities.
 (Code Available Upon Request)